izumi-niche/XaneRandomizer/README.md

 Level will be increased by X for generic/boss units.
 Increasing the level will also increase their stats.

+#### Minimum weapon level

+All enemies/bosses will have a minimum weapon level.
+Tier 1 being based around iron, Tier 2 around steel, Tier 3 around silver and Tier 4 around legendary weapons like the Gradivus.

+In case of axes, the Devil Axe is considered a Tier 4 for enemies since they can't trigger the devil effect.

 #### Ignore thiefs with sphere/orbs

 Thiefs that carry a sphere or orb will not have their classes randomized.
 Good for preventing getting into a situation that the player can't catch them.